 Last Of The Summer Wine – The Compo Years

-Because of it’s longevity we’ve split the story in three.
-In this post we deal with the show’s golden years where the trio comprised Compo, Clegg and first of all Blamire, then Foggy, Seymour, back to Foggy and finally Truely.
+In this post we remember the show’s golden years where the trio comprised Compo, Clegg and first of all Blamire, then Foggy, Seymour, back to Foggy and finally Truely.
 We also look at how the show came about.

 It was 1972 and Duncan Wood, who was head of comedy for the BBC, had been watching a drama on television called “The Misfit”.
 It was written by Roy Clarke.
 Wood was impressed with the way Clarke had injected humour into the drama and offered him an opportunity to write a sitcom.
 The BBC liked the idea of a sitcom based around three old men.
 Roy Clarke didn’t like the idea and nearly turned the opportunity down.
 However he proposed, that the men should all be unmarried, widowed, or divorced and either unemployed or retired, leaving them free to roam around like adolescents in the prime of their lives, unfettered and uninhibited.

 Choosing the title “The Last of the Summer Wine”, Clarke felt that this conveyed the idea that the characters are not in the autumn of their lives but the summer, even though it may be “the last of the summer”.
 BBC producers didn’t like the title and insisted that it remain a temporary working title.
 A later working title given was The Library Mob, a reference to one of the trio’s regular haunts in the early series of the show.
 Shortly before production began Roy Clarke switched the title back to his original preference.
 The title eventually stuck although it was shortened to Last of the Summer Wine after the pilot show.